Last Update: October 13, 2025

 📌 Final Thoughts

 For travelers heading to Europe in 2025, you do not need an ETIAS travel authorization yet, thanks to the postponement until 2026.
-However, be prepared for the new Entry/Exit System (EES) launching in October 2025, which will change how border controls work.
+However, be prepared for the new Entry/Exit System (EES) which has now launched on October 12th 2025, and will change how border controls work.

 If your destination is the UK, remember that a UK ETA is mandatory in 2025.